danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 rm ffmpeg-git-amd64-static.tar.xz
 ```

-And rename the extracted directory to `ffmpeg`, so it matches the configured layer name in our Serverless manifest:
+And rename the extracted directory to `ffmpeg`, so it matches the configured layer name in the manifest:

 ```shell
 mv ffmpeg-git-20191029-amd64-static ffmpeg